 BU 21013 BUSINESS STATISTICS - This is a statistical methods course covering the collection, analysis, and presentation of data for business purposes.
 Also, includes the study of averages and dispersions, sampling, statistical inference, probability, tests of hypotheses, estimation, regression and correlation.
 Prerequisite: Grade "C" or above in MA 14043 College Algebra or MA 14093 Math Applications for Business or MA 14113 Math Applications for Manufacturing.
-Spring
+ACTS equivalent course number is BUSI2013.
+Offered Spring semester.